raatiniemi/sonar-objective-c/README.md

 This repository is a fork of the open source [SonarQube Plugin for Objective-C](https://github.com/Backelite/sonar-objective-c).
 It provides modifications and extra features needed for our internal use.

+*Releases available from this repository are compatible with SonarQube 7.1, and above.*

 ## Features

 | Feature | Supported | Details |